 “I see that you’ve found yourself a position of power,” he noted.

 Or, at least, one that looks powerful, she thought ruefully.
-“If things turn out as I want them to,” she said, “I’ll make certain your people are cared for.”
+“If things turn out as I want them to, I’ll make certain your people are cared for.”

 “And my side of the bargain?” he asked.

 “If things don’t turn out as I want them to,” she said, taking a deep breath, heart fluttering.
-“You help get Susebron and I out of the palace.”
+“I want you to get Susebron and I out of the palace.”

 Silence.